 If you are a diehard metronome user, you may find it hard to suddenly change pace.

 Keeping up with other players and anticipating their change in tempo, is essential when working in an ensemble.

 Unless you find a group who use metronomes exclusively, you may want to think about how you practice.

 Knowing how to practice with a metronome and knowing how to play with a metronome are two important skills.
 But they’re not appropriate for all situations.

 When you’re learning a piece, they are great tools for gaining control over the speed.
 They also enable consistency of rhythm.

 However, when you are playing live, using a metronome might take away from the ‘real’, ‘human’ feel of the music, and removes rhythmic flexibility.

-If you’re a classical musician, they’re an absolute must have, as they enable you to easily discover the composer’s intended tempo.
+If you’re a classical musician, they’re an absolute must-have, as they enable you to easily discover the composer’s intended tempo.

-If you’re in a band who plans on going in the studio, they’re also super-handy.
+If you’re in a band who plans on going to the studio, they’re also super-handy.
 They give you click-track skills, which can potentially save you a lot of time (and money!) when you are recording.